markashleybell/markashleybell.com/posts/asp-net-mvc-jquery-ajax-model-binding.md

 Published: 2016-04-08 07:48
 Updated: 2016-04-08 07:48

 Binding JavaScript object literals POSTed via AJAX to ASP.NET MVC models often raises issues.
-There are a couple of gotchas which I always forget about:
+It's actually very simple, but there are a couple of gotchas which I always forget about:

 ## Make sure you set the correct content type for the request